Attention as Conditioning: What Classical Learning Theory Predicts About Linear Transformers: Theoretical Implications

 \subsubsection{Higher-Order Association Building}

-Figure~\ref{fig:fig2} illustrates how higher-order conditioning can enable compositional reasoning.
-Consider a concrete example: processing the sentence "If an animal is a mammal, check whether it is a dog."
+Figure~\ref{fig1}B illustrates how higher-order conditioning can enable compositional reasoning.
+Consider the sentence "If an animal is a mammal, check whether it is a dog."
 Our model provides a mechanistic account for how this reasoning could unfold:

 \textbf{First-Order Associations (Layer 1):} $C_1^{(1)}$ encodes "animal" (subject concept) and $U_2^{(1)}$ encodes "mammal" (category concept).
 The association matrix $\mathbf{S}^{(1)}$ captures the relationship: animal $\rightarrow$ mammal.